Support for Children

 What is MCAS?

-Allergens and Symptoms
+Symptoms

-Helping MCAS
+Helping with MCAS

 Have you met Casper?

 Casper the Chameleon is our Mast Cell Action Mascot!
+Casper is a chameleon who has MCAS and is finding it pretty tough to live with.

 You can ask an adult to order your FREE copy by emailing denise@mastcellaction.org.

 We hope that you enjoy reading about Casper and his friends.
+This story is especially for you and we'd love to hear what you think of Casper, so please let us know!

 Frequently Asked Questions